 Why the Social Enterprise Support Fund and why now?

-This crisis is disproportionately hurting communities who already experience social and economic inequalities.
-We will be funding social entrepreneurs who support these communities, including leaders with lived experience.
-We will ensure they can put their solutions into practice to help people most impacted by the crisis.
+The Covid-19 crisis continues to disproportionately hurt communities who already experience social and economic inequalities.
+The fund will support social entrepreneurs who help these communities, including leaders with lived experience, and ensure they can put their solutions into practice to help people most impacted by the crisis.

 The UK’s 100,000 social enterprises will be at the heart of community recovery from this crisis.
 Social enterprises create economic growth while helping people in need or improving the environment.

 Social enterprises employ two million people.
 They create jobs for the most vulnerable people.
-Almost half (42%) of UK social enterprises seek to employ people who are typically disadvantaged in the labour market – such as those with disabilities, care leavers, ex-offenders, homeless people and veterans.
-(Source)
+Almost half (42%) of UK social enterprises seek to employ people who are typically disadvantaged in the labour market – such as disabled people, care leavers, ex-offenders, homeless people, and veterans.

 The economic and social impact of Covid-19 has laid bare structural inequalities in our society.
 People from Black, Asian and minority ethnic communities, disabled people, people with lower educational outcomes, those on lower incomes, and the young have been hit the hardest by the crisis.
 Black, Asian and minority ethnic communities have also been more affected by business shutdowns and suffered a drop in earnings nearly three times larger than their white counterparts.

 Women took on two-thirds of the additional burden of extra childcare during the first lockdown and were more likely to be furloughed.
 The number of reported domestic abuse cases has increased significantly since the first lockdown.

 Please see a link to the website: